webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 - There are 3 test case links in a fieldset at the bottom (deliberately) of the page.
 Please click on each one and experiment.
 You can always navigate back via the **Home** button link at the top of each page:

-  - When you create your own test cases you will not be using those exact test links or those exact test pages, but you may <u>copy, re-author, then adapt</u> them and create an `<h:link>` for each NEW test.
+  - When you create your own test cases you will not be using those exact test links or those exact test pages, but you may **copy, re-author, then adapt** them and create an `<h:link>` for each NEW test.

     ​

 ### How do I adapt the project for my own tests ?

-You've read the instructions at the top about re-authoring <u>copied then adapted</u> XHTML pages and Java code, right ?
+You've read the instructions at the top about re-authoring **copied then adapted** XHTML pages and Java code, right ?
 And you've read all of the help boxes and panels on the home page, right ?
 Time to adapt !

 Please first immediately perform these steps: